martimy/clab_yang/docs/tutorial.md

 - Nokia vendor-specific data models
 - OpenConfig vendor-neutral data models

-You can use the OpenConfig data models together with the SR Linux data models to configure network elements, using a CLI console or SSH connection or management-interface RPCs (gNMI) for communications between the clients and routers.
+You can use the OpenConfig data models together with the native SR Linux data models to configure network elements, using a CLI console or SSH connection or management-interface RPCs (gNMI) for communications between the clients and routers.
 The SR Linux data models offer more complete representation of the capabilities of the SR Linux network elements, because they include vendor-specific features and functions that the OpenConfig data models do not describe.

 ## Configuration Tasks